Museum of Appalachia: Arnwine Cabin

 The Arnwine Cabin was built using hewn poplar logs between 1795 and 1820, and its first known occupant was John Wesley Arnwine.
 The cabin was originally located along the Clinch River near the Liberty Hill community in Grainger County.
 In the early 1930s, the Tennessee Valley Authority acquired the cabin's 20 acre tract for the construction of Norris Lake, and the cabin was moved a short distance.
 Two of Arnwine's daughters, Polly Anne (d.
 1923) and Eliza Jane (d.
 1936) lived in the cabin their entire lives, and after Eliza Jane's death the cabin was used for storage and fell into ruin.
 John Rice Irwin acquired the cabin in 1964 and moved it to the present museum site.

 Irwin decided the roof could not be salvaged, so he and two associates split 5,400 shingles from a single red oak tree and built the present roof.
 The cabin's floor was also missing, so Irwin located a contemporary puncheon floor at a smokehouse near Sneedville and moved it to the Arnwine Cabin.
 The stone part of the cabin's chimney was moved from the ruins of a contemporary house in the Laurel Grove community just north of the museum, and a stick-and-mud section was added.
 Over several years, the cabin was outfitted with authentic furniture, tools, and utensils from the region's pioneer period.

-In 1976, the Arnwine Cabin was listed on the National Register of Historic Places.

 Mark Twain family cabin

-The "Mark Twain family cabin" is believed to have belonged to Twain's father, John Clemens, and may have been where the author's older siblings were born and where the author himself was conceived (the Clemens family moved to Missouri a few months before he was born).
+The "Mark Twain family cabin" is believed to have belonged to Twain's father, John Clemens, where he lived with Twain's mother, Jane Lampton Clemens, and it may have been where the author's older siblings (including Orion Clemens) were born and where the author himself was conceived (the Clemens family moved to Missouri a few months before he was born).
 The cabin was originally located in the Possum Trot community in Fentress County, Tennessee, where John Clemens served as a post master and circuit court clerk.
 The cabin's chimney was added around 1905.
 The Museum of Appalachia purchased and moved the cabin to the museum in 1995.